isabella232/training-workshop/instructions/part-2-lesson-3.md

 ## Create and deploy release
 Using what you've already learned
-- Create a new release and deploy to Development
+- Create a new release and deploy to `Development`

 ## Verify change to web site
-- Browse to your development web site: [student-app-url-dev]
+- Browse to your `Development` web site: [student-app-url-dev]
 - Observe that your web site now displays your name

-# Lesson Completed
+# Lesson Completed!
 On to the next lesson: [Scoped Variables](part-2-lesson-4.md)